salamoudee/IoT_SkyImager-using-RaspberryPi/README.md

 However due to my negligence, I dont have the raspberry pi with me sooo, I dont have the file to capture the sky images using the raspberry Pi :((( The file above is only the data processing part for the sky images.

 Afraid not!
-The raspberry pi coding is easy, you just capture image -> transfer the image via TCP (you need to know your IP), and then the image is processed using the file above.
+The raspberry pi coding is easy, you just capture image -> transfer the image via Socket (you need to know your IP), and then the image is processed using the file above.

 I created this project to predict the weather condition.
 To do this, the cloud colours are divided into 4 colour ranges.
 1. White clouds typically indicate fair weather.